IlFrenk/OpenCL-GPU-Computing/README.md

 # OpenCL GPU Computing

-Three programs using the GPU for computing instead of the CPU, thanks to [OpenCL](https://www.khronos.org/opencl/) framework.
+Three programs which use the GPU for their computing instead of using the CPU, thanks to [OpenCL](https://www.khronos.org/opencl/) framework.

 Every program can be launched from the same interface, included in this project.
 The three programs are: